Back To Search Results

 Personnel

 In the United States, clinical acupuncturists are credentialed through the American Board of Medical Acupuncture.
-The National Certification Commission for Acupuncture and Oriental medicine certifies non-clinical acupuncturists.
-Both of these endorse the requirement for 2000 to 3000 hours of training in a 3- to a 4-year program.
+The National Certification Commission for Acupuncture and Oriental Medicine certifies non-clinical acupuncturists.
+Both of these endorse the requirement for 2000 to 3000 hours of training in a 3- to 4-year program.
 Board certification encompasses a final standardized exam and the demonstration of adequate training before certification.
 Many states allow physicians to practice acupuncture without significant training, and others may require a few hundred hours of additions to training and certification.

 Preparation

 Before beginning acupuncture, patients generally undergo a thorough interview and examination by the practitioner.
-The background can include conventional medical history, and physical but might also expand to specific analysis of the tongue and radial pulse.
-Often attention is carefully paid to the patient’s inner state as much as an outer state of symptoms as the underlying philosophy of this modality presumes an individual’s mental status and emotions are reflected in the physical state.
+The background can include conventional medical history and physical but might also expand to specific analysis of the tongue and radial pulse.
+Often, attention is carefully paid to the patient’s inner state as much as an outer state of symptoms, as the underlying philosophy of this modality presumes an individual’s mental status and emotions are reflected in the physical state.
 The acupuncturist will identify the specific acupuncture points, of which there are approximately 350 positioned over the 14 meridians.
 These points may be associated with particular organs or organ systems, but treatment is not based on an anatomical basis as much as it is a holistic basis.

 Technique or Treatment